 Deferring Taxation Using the Section 1042 "Rollover" Part 2NCEO Webinar replays are the recorded version of our live Webinars, using PowerPoint presentations viewed online.
 To purchase a twelve-month subscription providing unlimited access to all recorded Webinars, including this one, follow this link.
-(Replays are not available for individual purchase.)
-Please contact Colleen Kearney at 510-208-1311 or email@example.com for additional information.
+If you have a current subscription to the replays, log in here.
+(Replays are not available for individual purchase).
+Please contact Andrea Johnson at 510-208-1309 or email@example.com for additional information.

 This replay was recorded on May 3, 2016.

 About This MeetingRecent Federal legislation resulted in increased long-term capital gains tax rates.
 As a result, more business owners are expressing their interest for tax-deferred sales to ESOPs.
 As the selling shareholder to an ESOP, you have the option to pay the capital gains tax created by the sale, or if you are eligible, you can elect section §1042 of the Internal Revenue Code.
 Electing §1042 allows the selling shareholder(s) to defer the capital gains tax in connection with the sale to an ESOP, and if structured properly would result in a permanent avoidance of paying the capital gains tax.